Spotlight On: Robert Goossens

 Goossens travelled extensively, frequently bringing back precious stones such as rubies, amethysts, sapphires, chalcedony, and coral.
 However, it was rock crystal that became his favourite stone after he restored a cross belonging to Gabrielle ‘Coco’ Chanel – a colourless variety of quartz said to be Coco’s most treasured piece of jewellery.

 Goossens, however, became the first to set it into pieces of jewellery because he regarded its delicate and inexpensive attributes as well suited to costume jewellery – and the perfect antidote to traditional jewellery.
-Pearls, shells, and bronze completed his variegated material range, which he encrusted into brooches, bracelets, necklaces, and earrings.
+Pearls, shells, and bronze completed his variegated material range, which he encrusted into vintage brooches, antique bracelets, antique necklaces, and vintage earrings.

 Work with the Maison Chanel